aigic8/corn/docs/README.md

   - [ ] Different Job intervals from [gocron](https://github.com/go-co-op/gocron)
   - [ ] Add landing page
   - [ ] Auto-Log removal after some time (with config option to set the time interval)
+  - [ ] Add an option to reload the config file
+  - [ ] Add support for remote sqlite files

 ### Enhancements